openshift-labs/learn-katacoda/middleware/pipelines/07trigger-pipeline.md

 `tkn pipeline list`{{execute}}

-Above we have started `build-and-deploy` pipeline, with relevant pipeline resources to deploy backend/frontend application using single pipeline
+Above we have started `build-and-deploy` pipeline, with relevant pipeline resources to deploy backend/frontend application using a single pipeline

 `tkn pipelinerun ls`{{execute}}